MihaMarkic/BlazorDevExtreme/README.md

 This is a library that implements the interop between [Blazor](https://github.com/aspnet/Blazor) and [Developer Express DevExtreme library](https://github.com/DevExpress/DevExtreme).

-Per version 0.1 only initialization with options is implemented.
-Callbacks aren't implemented at this time, so no events from javascript to Blazor.
+Per version 0.2 initialization with options is implemented., no instance functions at this time.

+### Callbacks

+Callbacks are implemented in a simple way (no arguments except for jQuery identifier are passed).

+To use callbacks, set [onEVENTNAME]Enabled property to true in options.
+Then bind to static event of the target class and compare the passed identifier to understand which instance fired the event.
+Don't forget to unsubscribe to events (within Dispose method).

 Built against Blazor 0.2.1.